CoinExample/ANG/doc/gitian-building.md

 reboot
 ```

-At the end the VM is rebooted to make sure that the changes take effect.
+At the end the VM is rebooted to make sure that the chcoinnamees take effect.
 The steps in this
 section need only to be performed once.

 Installing gitian